radhikab1/Budget-Buddy/README.md

 # Phase 4: Task 3
 - To increase cohesion in my project and to make responsibilities of classes more specific, I would refactor the private class MakeTransactionAction by splitting it up into two different classes with one that performs a credit and another that performs a debt.
-This would make the functionalities of classes more specific and make the code easier to understand.
+In addition to making the functionalities of classes more specific, this would make the code easier to understand.
 - To reduce duplication in the code, I would extract common behaviour related to some of the dialog boxes (e.g. the "Transaction Processed" confirmation message in the makeCredit() and makeDebt() methods in the